draschke/vsc-sap-hana-mta-dev-env-node10x/README.md

 # Kick off your SAP HANA App Dev Env for running Hana-Cli (XS & CF) by leverage VS Code Dev Container.
-Use this [.devcontainer](https://github.com/draschke/vscode-sap-hana-dev-env-for-running-hana-cli/tree/main/.devcontainer) for your projects if you want
+Use this [.devcontainer](https://github.com/draschke/vscode-sap-hana-dev-env-for-running-hana-cli/tree/main/.devcontainer) for your Nodejs 10x projects, but its deprecated.
+If possible use this [Nodejs 14x](https://github.com/draschke/vsc-sap-hana-mta-dev-env-node14x) project!

 ## The approach of this project is to share the same required dev environment of VS Code Dev Containers with colleagues and making the start for new team members more easy.
-If possible use this project with [Nodejs 14x](https://github.com/draschke/vsc-sap-hana-mta-dev-env-node14x)

 - [see 2 Dev Containers for node 10 & 14](https://github.com/draschke/vsc-sap-hana-mta-dev-env-node10x/blob/main/images/2-monitors.png)